 Artist statement

-I saw a building I knew, but only the facade remained: a thin slice of the building, its remaining volume removed.
+I saw a building I knew, but only the facade remained: a thin slice.
 I asked myself: if you can remove the volume from a building, could I do the same with clay?
 Could I work with a light, thin slice of clay?
 A page of clay?

-My practice uses porcelain, thinly rolled, to create a strong, yet fragile looking, minimal form.
-It draws upon the language of the paper page – its repeatable dimensions, thinness, use of borders and grid layout – to tell abstract stories in clay.
-The stories I tell are of person and of place, of the ordinary and the everyday, and of nimbleness and agility within a sometimes weighty world.
 My work is rooted in walking and wayfaring and the sense of freedom I gain from putting one foot in front of the other.
-I am interested in abstracting information from my environment and, through colour, repetition and variation, making something new from it.
-The resulting language is an expression of how I see and experience the world.
+I am interested in abstracting information from the landscape and environment around me and, through bold use of colour and repetition with variation, making something new from it.
+The resulting, often abstract, language is an expression of how I see and experience the world.

 Artist Biography